-Analysts covering the company are expecting the revenues to grow 28.4% over the next twelve months, although we would expect them to review their estimates once they get to read these results.
+Analysts covering the company are expecting the revenues to grow 28% over the next twelve months, although estimates are likely to change post earnings.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Palantir's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 75.7% in Q2.
+Palantir's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 77.8% in Q3.

-That means that for every $1 in revenue the company had $0.75 left to spend on developing new products, marketing & sales and the general administrative overhead.
-Despite the recent drop, this is still a good gross margin that allows companies like Palantir to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
+That means that for every $1 in revenue the company had $0.77 left to spend on developing new products, marketing & sales and the general administrative overhead.
+Significantly up from the last quarter, this is a good gross margin that allows companies like Palantir to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.

 Is Now The Time?

-When considering Palantir, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-We think Palantir is a solid business.
+Palantir may have had a good quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
+Although we have other favorites, we understand the arguments that Palantir is not a bad business.
 We would expect growth rates to moderate from here, but its revenue growth has been exceptional, over the last two years.
-And while its gross margins aren't as good as other tech businesses we look at, the good news is its bountiful generation of free cash flow empowers it to invest in growth initiatives.
+And while its customer acquisition costs are higher than we like to see, the good news is its impressive gross margins are indicative of excellent business economics.